 Most modern quantum processors use two-qubit quantum operations, but errors occur during their implementation.
 Three-qubit operations can perform a larger range of algorithms in fewer steps, and they have fewer errors.

 The main advantage of this approach is the execution of the operation using a microwave pulse applied to the connecting element.
-The very presence of the connecting element significantly reduces the unwanted interaction of qubits, and activation by a microwave pulse allows for effective three-qubit interaction without taking the qubits out of the points most protected from external noise.
+The very presence of the connecting element significantly reduces the unwanted interaction of qubits, and activation by a microwave pulse allows for an effective three-qubit interaction without taking the qubits out of the points most protected from external noise.

 Read materials on the topic: